Master of Design Futures

 Details

-As a working professional, you will enjoy the freedom and flexibility of online education.
 You will take part in constructive and mutually beneficial conversations with your peers via online video meetings and in our chat channels.

 Early on, you will nominate the topic of your own major research project.
-You will be encouraged to approach your chosen topic in an innovative and insightful way, utilising the skills and knowledge acquired through the course.
+You will be encouraged to approach your chosen topic in an innovative and insightful way, utilising the skills and knowledge acquired through the degree.

 Assessment involves presentations, reports, solo projects and group work.